DataJuggler/BlazorFileUpload/README.md

 https://github.com/SteveSandersonMS/BlazorInputFile

-<b>You must use Dot Net Core SDK 3.1 for BlazorFileUpload component to work.<b>
+<b>You must use Dot Net Core SDK 3.1 for BlazorFileUpload component to work.</b>

 I am using Visual Studio 16.4 Preview 4.